Expert answers to all your business insurance questions.

 Great question.
 Generally, lost wage replacement is equivalent to two-thirds of the employee’s average monthly salary.
 The actual calculation is based on the last year of working, which means if the employee had earned between $2,000 and $2500 a month for the past year, their reimbursement calculation will be based on a figure that is around $2,250.
 (So, their reimbursement package for temporary total disability would likely come in at around $1,500 per month.)

 Now, there’s actually a maximum an employee can receive.
-The amount fluctuates from year to year — check with your insurance company — but, as of 2017, the maximum payment in Nevada was $3,697.04.
+The amount fluctuates from year to year — check with your online small business insurance company — but, as of 2017, the maximum payment in Nevada was $3,697.04.

 That’s it on Nevada workers’ comp coverage.
 Go back to The complete guide to Nevada workers’ comp or Get an instant estimate on workers’ comp coverage.